----------------------- ----------------------

 Most contracts will contain standardised language and clauses.
 These are known as “boilerplate clauses.”

-Often found at the beginning or end of the contract, boilerplate clauses typically fall under the headings of ‘general’ or ‘miscellaneous’.
-Just because they often are found at the end of the contract, doesn’t mean they aren’t a key element of the agreement.
+Commonly found at the contract's beginning or end, boilerplate clauses typically fall under the headings of ''general'' or ''miscellaneous''.
+Just because they often are found at the end of the contract doesn't mean they aren't a vital element of the agreement.

-Boilerplate clauses are included within the contract to deal with the mechanics and logistics of how the contract works but they will differ depending on the contract itself.
+Boilerplate clauses are included within the contract to deal with the mechanics and logistics of how it works, but they will differ depending on the contract.
 In most contracts, they define how a conflict will be resolved.

 Examples of Boilerplate Clauses